-There are no known items of archaeological heritage in the rehabilitation area.
+There is no known archaeological material in the rehabilitation area.
+Several archaeological finds from the bog have been reported to the National Museum of Ireland.
 Should any previously unknown archaeological material be uncovered during the rehabilitation works, it should be avoided and reported to the Bord na Móna Archaeological Liaison Officer and the National Museum of Ireland.